Factbox-Who are the Americans being detained in Russia?

 EVAN GERSHKOVICH

-A Wall Street Journal reporter accredited by Russia to work there, Gershkovich was arrested in March 2023 in the Urals city of Yekaterinburg and accused of trying to obtain defence secrets and espionage.
+A Wall Street Journal reporter accredited by Russia to work there, Gershkovich was arrested in March 2023 in the Urals city of Yekaterinburg on charges of espionage that carry up to 20 years in prison.
+The FSB security service says he was collecting secret information about Uralvagonzavod, a company that manufactures battle tanks.

 Russian President Vladimir Putin said this month Washington was taking “vigorous steps” to secure Gershkovich’s release, but that ongoing talks needed to be conducted away from the media.

 Gershkovich, 32, has been held in Moscow’s Lefortovo prison since his arrest, which has been extended multiple times.
-No date has been set for his espionage trial.
+His trial is due to take place behind closed doors, starting on June 26 in Yekaterinburg.

 PAUL WHELAN